 Generation Kill plays this both straight and absolutely realistically.
 When Colbert spots hostiles camping no more than a dozen meters from their Humvees, his response is an incredibly calm "There's men in the trees."
 Beforehand, during the tense moment when the Humvees stop and create their traffic jam, Colbert is notably aware of how much of a perfect ambush place this is, and is calmly singing to himself while waiting for something to happen.

 It's easy to miss Colbert singing only because Person owns this trope shortly thereafter as he's trying to get some coordination into Hitman's efforts to re-orient their Humvees and get out of what is, essentially, a traffic jam in a killzone.
-At one point, he walks out of his Humvee, approaches the next one over at a normal walking pace with bullets flying everywhere, asks the driver to back up, gets little in the way of a response, and calmly walks back, telling Colbert their progress getting out is "Not going so well."
+At one point, he walks out of his Humvee, approaches the next one over at a normal walking pace with bullets flying everywhere, asks the driver to "please back the fuck up", gets little in the way of a response, and calmly walks back, telling Colbert their progress getting out is "Not going well."
+He earlier complains about a colleague speaking Portuguese in the same scene note said soldier was Brazilian and therefore reverted to his native language under stress with the comment: "Fucking Baptisa, how would he like it if I joined the Brazilian Marines and only spoke English."

 Nate Fick does this as well in the same scene, diving out of his vehicle and running to each of the others to give the drivers specific instructions.
 He's in as much, if not more danger than Person.
 One can actually hear Gunny Wynn in the background shout "Jesus Christ, Nate!"